Third-string QB Beathard throws 3 TDs, 49ers stun Cardinals | Times Leader

 Beathard was making his first start since 2018 and was 1-9 as a starting quarterback before he was pressed into action against the Cardinals because of injuries to Jimmy Garoppolo and Nick Mullens.

+It’s been a difficult past 12 months for Beathard, whose brother Clayton was fatally stabbed last December outside a bar in Nashville, Tennessee.
+The quarterback is popular among his teammates because of his upbeat personality despite personal and football setbacks.

+“That’s why people don’t mind breaking their neck for him,” Wilson said.

-The 27-year-old wasn’t amazing but avoided big mistakes.
+Beathard wasn’t amazing on Saturday but avoided big mistakes.
 He completed 13 of 22 passes for 182 yards, Wilson earned hard yards on the ground and the 49ers came up with two big defensive stops late in the fourth quarter, including Ahkello Witherspoon’s interception of Kyler Murray’s pass in the end zone.

-The Cardinals (8-7) no longer control their own destiny in the playoff race.
-If the Chicago Bears win their final two games, they will reach the playoffs because of a tiebreaker over the Cardinals.
+“I think CJ played awesome,” Shanahan said.
+“I thought he made some plays in the pass game, made some in the zone read … Just his leadership out there, the way the guys gravitated to him.”

 Arizona started the day positioned as the No. 7 and final team in the NFC playoff field, but the game was a struggle from the outset.
 The 49ers (6-9) pulled ahead 14-6 in the third quarter on Beathard’s 9-yard touchdown pass to fullback Kyle Juszczyk.